 All items are 50p or £1, with blazers at £5.
 We accept cash or cheques.

 We have a particular abundance of boys shirts and trousers - all good brands - so do please think of purchasing these from us too rather than from high street stores.
 Whilst we introduced a new logo in 2019 we are still happy for students to wear items with the old logo if there is life in the clothes!

-Additionally, Banbury Uniform Exchange, based at Hanwell Fields Community Centre receives and distributes second-hand uniform free of charge.
+Additionally, Banbury Uniform Exchange, based at Hanwell Fields Community Centre receives and distributes new for you uniform free of charge.
 Click on the link or find them on Facebook to find out more.